egomezr/dynamicloud_java_api/README.md

 # Getting started

 This API provides components to execute operations on [Dynamicloud](http://www.dynamicloud.org/ "Dynamicloud") servers.
-The main components are the followings:
+The main components and methods are the followings:

 - RecordModel
 - RecordCredential